 Doesn’t the Ordinariate liturgy contain elements of the Book of Common Prayer?

 Yes.
-Besides those mentioned above, the bulk of the prayers are taken from the (Anglican) Book of Common Prayer.
-This was partly the rationale for the Ordinariate in the first place: that the Anglicans could come into full communion with Rome while retaining those elements of their tradition of worship that were compatible with Catholicism.
+Besides those mentioned above, most of the other prayers are taken from the (Anglican) Book of Common Prayer.
+This was partly the rationale for the Ordinariate in the first place: that the Anglicans who wanted to enter corporately into full communion with Rome could retain those elements of their tradition of worship that were compatible with Catholicism.

 Does this mean the Ordinariate liturgy is “Protestant” in some sense?